 - The PCF may subscribe to notifications of network analytics related to "Data Dispersion" using NWDAF_AnalyticsSubscription_Subscribe service operation including the Analytics ID "UE Dispersion Analytics" and the dispersion analytic (DA) type, Data or Transactions.
-The Target of Analytics Reporting containing "SUPI", "Internal Group Id" or "any UE", and the Analytics Filter may include a list of TA(s) or an Area of Interest, or a list of Cells, or a S-NSSAI or top heavy users
+The Target of Analytics Reporting containing "SUPI", "Internal Group Id" or "any UE", and the Analytics Filter may include a list of TA(s) or an Area of Interest, or a list of Cells, or an S-NSSAI or top heavy users

-The NWDAF services to retrieve "Data Dispersion" analytics are described in clause 6.X of TS 23.288 [24].
+The NWDAF services to retrieve "Data Dispersion" analytics are described in clause 6.10 of TS 23.288 [24].